 The remaining 85% boils down to behavior.
 This is the hard part.
 Personal finance is much more than growing net worth.
 It’s about growing the habits to save and invest in a way that maximizes wellbeing.

 I’m Jake.
 I write this blog.

-Fitness is important to me.
+Fitness is very important to me.
 I’m a powerlifter in the winter and a cyclist in the summer.
 It is an odd combo, and I love it.

 I have a full-time job.
 I enjoy learning about human behavior to become a better leader, and these lessons naturally spill over into personal finance.

 You won’t find content on my blog that I do not embrace personally.
 Enjoy.

 Education: How It Applies

-- Experience: I’ve learned about human behavior over the last 5 years of leading people in my day job.
-My own investing mistakes have taught me lessons.
+- Experience: I’ve learned about human behaviour over the past five years of leading sections of 60+ people in my day job.
+Plus, my own investing mistakes have taught me lessons.